apache/nuttx/configs/samv71-xult/README.txt

 A better application design would perform SmartFS initialization asynchronously on a separate thread to avoid the delay at the user interface.

-Update: SmartFS support is disabled temporarily due to some integration issues that still need to be resolved.

 NXFFS
 -----